 Marx maintained that a fundamental principle of capitalism, or in fact any exchange system, is the notion of ‘equal exchange’, or exchange of equivalents.
 For instance, when a consumer buys a commodity from a seller with a $10 note, it is implicit that both seller and buyer regard the commodity as in some sense equivalent to $10.
 As Marx saw it, his task was to explain how surplus value could arise out of equal exchange.
 That is, if workers exchange labor power that, in some sense, is equivalent to the wage they receive, how can a surplus remain for the capitalist?

-Marx derived his answer from a starting point that was basically shared by the classical political economists before him: namely, the value of any commodity – i.e. any good or service that is produced for the purpose of exchange in a market – is determined by the cost of its reproduction.
+Marx derived his answer from a starting point that was basically shared with the classical economists: namely, the value of any commodity – i.e. anything that is produced for the purpose of exchange in a market – is determined by the cost of its reproduction.
 Marx did not intend to suggest that this notion of ‘value’ is the only possible definition, or even necessarily a good way of assessing the value of something.
 The argument, rather, was that this is the way things get valued under capitalism, to the extent production is commodity production.
 That is, the measure of value that matters to capitalists – whose purpose is not first and foremost to create beautiful objects, or extremely useful things, but instead to make profit and expand capital – is the cost of reproduction.

 In relation to the origin of surplus value, Marx’s major step was to apply this notion of (capitalist) value to the commodity labor power.
 If the value of any commodity is its cost of reproduction, then the value of labor power, Marx reasoned, would have to be the cost of reproducing the worker’s labor power.
 Thus, ‘equal exchange’ would entail workers being paid the wage that is necessary to reproduce themselves (and their dependents), and hence their labor power.
 So, according to Marx, a culturally determined subsistence wage constitutes the value of labor power.
 Under capitalism, competition will tend to ensure that this is the amount capitalists have to pay for this commodity.

 Having paid the value of labor power, what a capitalist receives in return is a worker’s exertion of labor power for the duration of the working day.
-If it turns out that a worker’s exertion of labor power over a day results in the production of more output (value) than is necessary to reproduce the worker (and the worker’s dependents), a surplus is left over for the capitalist.
+If it turns out that the worker can produce more value in this time than is necessary to reproduce the worker (and the worker’s dependents), a surplus is left over for the capitalist.
 Put simply, the source of surplus value, for Marx, derives from the fact that:

 Workers produce more than it costs to reproduce themselves